nccgroup/xendbg/README.md

-# xendbg - The Xen debugger that actually works!
+# xendbg - A modern Xen debugger

 `xendbg` is a feature-complete reference implementation of a Xen VMI debugger, superseding Xen's own `gdbsx`.
 It can debug both HVM and PV guests, and